thiago95macedo/weth/addons/hr/README.md

 --------------------------

 Set-up appraisals plans and/or surveys for your employees and watch their evolution.
-Define steps for interviews and Odoo will notify managers or subordinates automatically to prepare appraisals.
+Define steps for interviews and WETH will notify managers or subordinates automatically to prepare appraisals.
 Keep track of the progress of your staff periodically.